PolymerGuy/AXITOM/README.md

 ---------------
 To get a local copy up and running follow these steps.

+### Install via package manager:

+The toolkit is available via PIP, and the instructions below shows how a virtual environment can be created and the toolkit installed.

+Prerequisites:

+    This toolkit is tested on Python 3.6
+    We recommend the use of virtualenv

+Installing:

+    $ virtualenv -p python3.6 env
+    $ source ./env/bin/activate #On Linux and Mac OS
+    $ env\Scripts\activate.bat #On Windows
+    $ pip install axitom

+Now the toolkit is installed and ready for use.

+Run the tests:

+    $ nosetests axitom

+If you want to check out the examples, then download the files in the examples folder and run the examples.

 ### Clone the repo:

 These instructions will get you a copy of the project up and running on your